Axway/MFT-ST-Automation-Ansible/README.md

 ### Pull this repository

-### Install Galaxy requirements
+### Install Galaxy and Python3 requirements

 <kbd>ansible-galaxy collection install -r galaxy-requirements.yml</kbd>

+<kbd>pip install -r requirements.txt</kbd>

 ### Update inventory
 - Update the inventory file with your password and hostnames
-- rename the sample file to inventory.ini
+- rename the sample file to inventory.ini or pass it to ansible with -i my-filename.ini

 ### Update the variables

 Open the file `files/external_vars.yml` and update the variables with all relevant information Open the file `files/services_vars.yml` and  update the values to indicate which services you want to enable; where; and how much memory to allocate
+Open the file `files/download_links.yml` and  update the values to indicate which files to use for install/update and where are they located

 ### Upload your licenses